 There’s a deep cry in us, children and adults – when we don’t get the touching, caressing and hugging that we crave.

-Holistic Healthcare professionals use this principle when giving bodywork for the relief of common aches and pains, deeply held emotional pain and discomfort that doctors have been unable to address successfully.
-Human physical contact from an empathic, compassionate and skilled practitioner can be profoundly healing and supportive, while also giving space for the client’s emotions to be safely listened to, cleared and healed.
+Holistic Healthcare professionals use this principle when giving bodywork for the relief of common aches and pains, deeply held emotional pain and bodily discomfort that doctors have been unable to address successfully.
+Human physical contact from an empathic, compassionate and skilled practitioner can be profoundly healing and supportive, while also giving space for the client’s emotions to be safely witnessed, listened to, cleared and healed.

 We know that this is part of a whole picture including: